About Me

 Understanding planets through their host stars

 The aim of my research is to study the influence of the host star on the formation and evolution of exoplanets.
-This is done by using all-sky photometry from the TESS mission to measure the occurrence rates for exoplanets across the stellar spectrum, from giant planets with the lowest mass host stars ever up to planetary systems whose central star is evolving away from the main sequence.
+This is done by using all-sky photometry from the TESS mission to measure the occurrence rates for giant exoplanets across the stellar spectrum, from lowest mass host stars ever up to stars twice the mass of the Sun and even planetary systems whose host star is evolving away from the main sequence.
 By uncovering the demographics of these populations we will better understand the birth, life, and even death of exoplanets.

 I am also interested in finding and characterising new and exotic systems, like the WASP-47 system, to see what we can learn from them about potentially new formation pathways.